Guide to Taxis in Iceland

 BSR - +354-561-0000

 If you prefer to book online, they both have websites and Hreyfill has an entirely English version.
-They both also have apps that are available in both the App Store and on Google Play.
+They both also have apps that are available in both the App Store and Google Play.
 Hreyfill’s is called the Hreyfill Taxi App and BSR’s is simply called the BSR app.

 All taxis within Iceland run off similar prices, though they tend to be more expensive than other countries.
 What they don’t require is a tip at the end of the journey, which is a cultural aspect that extends throughout services offered in Iceland.